idvorkin/idvorkin.github.io/_d/emotional-health.md

 ### Daily Gratefulness Journal

-**Why?** It's easy to focus on what we don't have and what goes wrong, and forget all the things that go right, and that we shoudl be thankful for.
-By taking a few minutes each day to remember what went well and what I'm grateful for, I'm remindeded why my life is awesome.
+**Why?** It's easy to focus on what we don't have and what goes wrong, and forget all the things that go right, and that we should be thankful for.
+By taking a few minutes each day to remember what went well and what I'm grateful for, I'm reminded why my life is awesome.

-**How?** I use a physical journal called [FiveMinuteJournal](http://www.FiveMinuteJournal.com), it has you list the 3 things your'e grateful for in the morning, and 3 things that went well in the evening.
+**How?** I use a physical journal called [FiveMinuteJournal](http://www.FiveMinuteJournal.com), it has you list the 3 things you're grateful for in the morning, and 3 things that went well in the evening.

 **How's that working out for you?** Really well.
 Because I can fill this out in less then 2 minutes, I tend to do it daily.
 It's hard to be objective, but since I've started this practice, I have been much more likely to think about how lucky I am.